-Gregory Crewdson’s dark, atmospheric, cinematic photographs capture perfect frozen moments incorporating disconnected figures which seem to reflect the domestic and natural landscapes they inhabit; the mundane landscapes are often characterised by an eerie solitude and transformed into something otherworldy, haunting, and compelling.
+Gregory Crewdson’s dark, atmospheric, cinematic photographs capture perfectly framed frozen moments incorporating disconnected figures which seem to reflect the domestic and natural landscapes they inhabit; the mundane landscapes are often characterised by an eerie solitude and transformed into something otherworldly, haunting, and compelling.
 His photographs seem to both reveal and conceal something, creating ambiguous narratives – they are both stills of life and embodiments of the uncanny.
 The boundaries between life and art, between intimacy and isolation, between strange and familiar environments are blurred.

 “My pictures are about everyday life combined with theatrical effect.
 I want them to feel outside of time, to take something routine and make it irrational.
 I’m always looking for a small moment that is a revelation.” – Gregory Crewdson